 Zi's Story

 Zi joined Watsi on August 3rd, 2013.
-Nine years ago, Zi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zi's most recent donation traveled 10,000 miles to support Rose, a 44-year-old wife and mother of two children from Haiti, to fund overseas prep and transportation for life-changing cardiac surgery.
+Ten years ago, Zi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Zi's most recent donation traveled 8,800 miles to support Flora, a resilient mother and refugee from the Democratic Republic of the Congo, to fund hysterectomy surgery.

 Impact